JimZhou-001/Geometry3D/README.md

 # Geometry3D
-A simple library of 3D geometry
+A simple library of 3D geometry containing some basic operations about following elements.
 ### Basic elements (3D)
 - Point
 - LineSegment